Education in Taiwan: School grades

 The school year is divided into two semesters.
 The first begins in the beginning of September and ends in January; the second begins in mid February and ends in late June.

 The tertiary education and postgraduate education in Taiwan have different tracks and their years and grades varies.

 In addition, special education, adult education, and continuing education also exist in Taiwan following similar systems mentioned above.

-Education system

 National Education

 The current national basic education in Taiwan is 12 years education.
 The implementation of this compulsory education replaces the old 9 years education.

 The 12 years education policy was originally proposed in 1983, but was delayed for financial reasons.

 Elementary school

-Elementary schools span grades 1 through 6, classes are held from Monday through Friday, typically from 7:30 AM through 4PM (or noon on Wednesdays).
+Elementary schools span grades 1 through 6, classes are held from Monday through Friday, typically from 7:30 AM through 4 PM (or noon on Wednesdays).
 Subjects include: